Submit Article

 What Were the Facts of This Case?

-Letters of Administration were granted to Ms Teng as administratrix of the Deceased’s estate on 26 July 2022.
-On 26 August 2022, the estate’s solicitors wrote to the insurer enclosing Dr Ho’s report.
-It was not disputed that the insurer took time to review the claims and agreed to extend the time bar for commencement of arbitration until 30 June 2023.
-On 30 December 2022, the insurer confirmed its position that the claims were not covered by the policies.
+On 26 July 2022, Mdm Lee's daughter, Ms. Teng, was granted Letters of Administration as the administratrix of the Deceased's estate.
+On 26 August 2022, the estate's solicitors wrote to Chubb enclosing Dr. Ho's report, and Chubb agreed to extend the time bar for commencement of arbitration until 30 June 2023.

 How Did the Court Analyse the Issues?